Connections Overview

 Section titled “Agent Type Compatibility”Not every agent type can use every category of connection.
 The table below shows which categories are available for each agent type.

-Debugger agents are designed for investigating issues, so they have access to logs, code, and databases — the tools you need to trace and resolve problems.
+Debugger agents are designed for investigating issues, so they have access to error tracking, logs, code, databases, ticketing, and external APIs — the tools you need to trace, resolve, and track problems.

-Analyst agents focus on understanding product performance and user behavior, so they have access to analytics platforms and databases for deeper data exploration.
+Analyst agents focus on understanding product performance and user behavior, so they have access to analytics platforms, payment providers, databases, social media, advertising, and external APIs for deeper data exploration.

 Security